Anna Heringer: Biography

-Heringer grew up in Laufen, Bavaria, in the far south of Germany.
+Heringer grew up in Laufen, Bavaria, in Southern Germany.
 She studied architecture at the University of Arts and Industrial Design in Linz, Austria, graduating in 2004.
-Her interest in Bangladesh began in 1997 when she spent a year carrying out voluntary work there, specially in the NGO Dipshikha, where she learned about sustainable development work.
-There she also founded her main thought about the most successful strategy, always obtained by trusting the already existing, readily available resources and to make the best out of them instead of becoming dependent on external systems.
+Her interest in Bangladesh began in 1997, when she spent a year carrying out voluntary work for the NGO Dipshikha, where she learned about sustainable development work.
 She has since visited the country at least once a year.

-In 2004, after completing her university thesis "School: handmade in Bangladesh", she began working on the project itself.
-After assisting with fund raising, she went on to implement her ideas at Rudrapur in the Dinajpur district of Bangladesh.
-With the official name of the METI Handmade School, the project was carried out with the assistance of members of the local community.
+After assisting with fundraising, she went on to implement ideas from her diploma thesis at Rudrapur in the Dinajpur district of Bangladesh.
+Under the official name METI Handmade School, the project was carried out with the assistance of members of the local community.
 They made use of mud and bamboo, the traditional building materials of the area.
 The school was completed in 2006 for the NGO Dipshikha.
-Heringer's other projects include the nearby DESI (Dipshikha Electrical Skill Improvement), a vocational training school for electricians, completed in 2008, and the Training Centre for Sustainability in Marrakech, Morocco, built in 2010.
-Since 2004, Heringer has lectured widely, both in universities and at conferences, and has undertaken consultancy work.
+Heringer's other projects include the nearby DESI (Dipshikha Electrical Skill Improvement), a vocational training school for electricians, completed in 2008, and the Training Centre for Sustainability in Marrakesh, Morocco, built in 2010.
+Since 2004, Heringer has worked as a lecturer and consultant.
 She now lives in Salzburg, Austria.

-Anna Heringer's work has been shown at MoMA in New York, la Loge in Brussels, Cité d`architecture and du patrimoine in Paris, the MAM in São Paulo, the Aedes Gallery in Berlin and at the 2010 Venice Biennale.
+Anna Heringer's work has been shown at Museum of Modern Art in New York, la Loge in Brussels, Cité d`architecture and du patrimoine in Paris, the São Paulo Museum of Modern Art, the Aedes Gallery in Berlin, and at the 2010 Venice Biennale of Architecture.

-Anna Heringer has designed some new exciting buildings for the Longquan International Biennale (LIB), which will be launched from the Municipality of Longquan, Zhejiang Province, located approximately 500 km south of Shanghai, PR China.
-The LIB is an architectural event staged every two years, in which architects of international stature are invited to build habitable buildings in a location of cultural and historical importance.
-The first LIB, which is due to open in November 2013, invited twelve internationally renowned architects to rise to the challenge.